A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Algorithm

 \subsection{Background}

-For large instances the cardinality of $\cfeaset$ and $\pfeaset$ becomes prohibitive up to the point that we cannot exhaustively state all decision variables in \eqref{objDis} or constraints in \eqref{objLag2opt}.
 Instead of considering the full set of variables in a linear program, \textit{column generation} works with a small subset of variables (\textit{columns}), forming the well-known \textit{restricted master problem} (RMP).
-If by duality theory a column is missing in the RMP, a cycle or chain with positive reduced cost must be found and added to the RMP to improve its current objective value.
+If by duality theory a column is missing in the RMP, a cycle or chain with positive-reduced cost must be found and added to the RMP to improve its current objective value.
 To find such a column(s) one can solve tailored \textit{pricing problems}, which return either a ``positive-price" cycle (chain) or a certificate that none exists.
 RMP and pricing problems are solved iteratively, typically, until strong duality conditions are satisfied.
-As the solution of the RMP may not be integer, column generation is embedded into a branch-and-bound algorithm to obtain an optimal solution, yielding a \BP \ algorithm.
+Since the solution of the RMP may not be integer, column generation is embedded into a branch-and-bound algorithm to obtain an optimal solution, yielding a \BP \ algorithm.